Blissful Postpartum Doula

 5. Addition to our exclusive Facebook page for Birth Professionals where you can connect with other local doulas, ask questions, and get support.

-6. Get client referrals through your listing on the Blissful Birthing website.
+6. Get client referrals through your listing on this webpage.

 7. Never have to renew your certification or pay a yearly fee.
 Certify once and be done!